apalache-mc/apalache-chai/example/README.md

 - Listing the children of a directory  (like `ls`)

 The spec is used to generate counter-examples leading up to certain states.
-The python app takes CLI parameters that determine the properites of the states, and does plumbing to interact with the Apalache server.
+The python app takes CLI parameters that determine the properties of the states, and does plumbing to interact with the Apalache server.

 Here's an example of a session: